 The results derived here can be applied in the future to help interpret experimental results and improve physics understanding of first principles simulations.
 Ideally, they can be used to guide expectations about the spectrum of unstable modes that will be generated by a specific neutral beam configuration.
 For instance, if a specific mode is driven unstable by an initial beam distribution, these expressions show where additional neutral beam power may be added that would act to stabilize this mode, or drive it further unstable, if desired.
-This enables systematic analysis and prediction of scenarios like those of the cntr-GAE stabilization observed in NSTX- $U.^{10,46,48}$
+This enables systematic analysis and prediction of scenarios like those of the cntr-GAE stabilization observed in NSTX-U.^{6,40,42}

-VIII.
 ACKNOWLEDGMENTS

-The authors are grateful to E.D.
-Fredrickson for providing additional experimental data for comparison, as well as fruitful discussions on the observations.
+The authors are grateful to E. D. Fredrickson for providing additional experimental data for comparison and A. O. Nelson for fruitful discussions.
 The simulations reported here were performed with computing resources at the National Energy Research Scientific Computing Center (NERSC).
-The data required to generate the figures in this paper are archived in the NSTX-U Data Repository ARK at the following address: [fill after archiving] This research was supported by the U.S. Department of Energy (NSTX contract DE-AC02-09CH11466 and DE-SC0011810).
+The data required to generate the figures in this paper are archived in the NSTX-U Data Repository ARK at the following address: http://arks.princeton.edu/ark:/88435/dsp01gb19f8697.
+This research was supported by the U.S. Department of Energy (NSTX Contract Nos.
+DE-AC02-09CH11466 and DE-SC0011810).

-Appendix A: Correction for finite frequency in small FLR regime ($\zeta \ll 1$)
+APPENDIX A: CORRECTION FOR FINITE FREQUENCY IN SMALL FLR REGIME ($\zeta \ll 1$)